yousefosamaahmed/Accessmate-Ai-/README.md

 Current runtime configuration

-The confusion matrix is based on labeled evaluation data.
-Live microphone confidence updates independently because live audio does not have known ground-truth labels.
+The confusion matrix is calculated from labeled evaluation data.
+Live microphone audio has no known ground truth, so live sound confidence updates independently.

-OCR and Vision
+👁️ OCR and Vision

 OCR

 AccessMate AI uses PaddleOCR PP-OCRv5 for Arabic and English text extraction.

-Pipeline:

 Image
    ↓